remix-pwa/remix-pwa/README.md

 # Use npx to integrate PWA features without modifying your dependencies
 npx remix-pwa@latest

+# Complete the integration in your App by installing required dependencies
+npm run pwa
 ```
 and you can continue with your PWA